codekansas/codekansas.github.io/_posts/2017-04-13-unsupervised-calcium-modeling.markdown

         Principal component 9: 0.009

 {% include image.html description="The completely unsupervised model learns a representation of the data that is fairly well separated into spiking and non-spiking parts along the first principle component.
-This means that the most *important* components of the calcium fluorescences, in the sense that the autoencoder cares about, are byproducts of spiking, even though the autoencoder has no knowledge of when spiking takes place." url="/resources/calcium_autoencoder/autoencoder_15_1.png" %}
+This means that the most *important* components of the calcium fluorescences, in the sense that the autoencoder cares about, are byproducts of spiking, even though the autoencoder has no knowledge of when spiking takes place.
+However, the first principle component explains only 22% of the variance in the latent space; this means there is a lot of variance coming from other sources besides spiking (noise, basically)." url="/resources/calcium_autoencoder/autoencoder_15_1.png" %}

 Because the data is mostly split along the first principle component, that means that spiking (according to our variational autoencoder model) causes more variance than other noisy artifacts.
 This is a pretty weak conclusion (we expected as much, because calcium imaging is supposed to correlate with spiking), but it is still a good sanity check that this shows up in our model.
 We can visualize this by simply plotting a histogram of the first principle component.